lbianchi-zerynth/docs-v3/docs/reference/apps/Main.md

 # Zerynth Cloud Documentation

 ## Introduction
-The _Zerynth Industrial IoT & AI Platform_ is an industrial IoT platform which enables monitoring and management of any industrial asset in a very easy and intuitive manner.
+The **Zerynth Industrial IoT & AI Platform** is a full stack hardware-software IoT and AI platform to connect any industrial product or machinery and get visibility on the entire factory in a unified way.

+**Zerynth Apps** simplify digital transformation for 4.0 factories by streamlining production processes with pre-configured applications, allowing manufacturing companies to operate more efficiently and effectively.

 Thanks to dashboards and tools organised by Application (App), it is possible to leverage Zerynth’s technology to: